eqcorrscan/EQcorrscan/README.md

 You will need to install openCV (note that openCV versions 2 and 3 work for Python 2.7, but only openCV version 3 works for Python 3.x, therefore we recommend installing openCV 3).
+We recommend installing openCV from source, this will both optimize it for your machine, and ensure you don't break your python by using conda.
 If you are running 64-Bit Linux, Windows or OSX, or 32-Bit Windows, you can simplify your install by running:

 ```bash
 conda install -c menpo opencv3=3.1.0
 ```
+**Note that you should do this in a virtual environment, conda may try to overwrite your system python install and that gets messy**

 Otherwise, if you are running 32-Bit Linux, or 32-Bit OSX installation instructions can be found